Hormones

 To put it simply, when thyroid hormone is too low, your pituitary will (*should*) speak up by increasing the secretion of thyroid stimulating hormone (TSH).
 Higher levels of TSH tells your thyroid to make more thyroid hormone.

-There are three main scenarios that can disrupt pituitary function and result in low thyroid hormone because of a lack of stimulation by the brain:
+There are three main scenarios that can disrupt pituitary function and result in low thyroid hormone:

 1. High levels of cortisol: this can be caused by stress, blood sugar imbalances (and not just pre-diabetes or diabetes), chronic or stealth (hidden) infections, inflammation (from a variety of sources), and more.
 Over time, high levels of cortisol can reduce pituitary function, which can then affect how your thyroid is behaving.

-2. Serotonin and dopamine deficiencies: this can be caused by blood sugar dysregulation, neuroinflammation (inflammation impacting the brain), and nutritional deficiencies like iron, magnesium, and vitamin B6.
+2. Serotonin and dopamine deficiencies: this can be caused by blood sugar dysregulation, neuroinflammation (inflammation impacting the brain), nutritional deficiencies like magnesium and vitamin B6, and iron dysregulation (which can look like iron deficiency but isn’t).
 You need healthy neurotransmitter levels to stimulate the pituitary gland (and healthy pituitary function to stimulate your thyroid).

 3. Neuroinflammation: this can stem from a variety of sources, including leaky gut (yep, your gut affects your brain!), but the bottom line is that inflammation in your brain can have a major impact on pituitary function.
 The #1 clue you have neuroinflammation is brain fog!